redhat-cop/global-load-balancer-operator/docs/aws-route53-provider.md

-# Setting up external-dns provider
+# Setting up route53 provider

 This setup assumes you are running in AWS.